oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * `status`: REQUIRED.
 The `status` (status) claim MUST specify a JSON Object that contains at least one reference to a status mechanism.
   * `status_list`: REQUIRED when the status mechanism defined in this specification is used.
 It MUST specify a JSON Object that contains a reference to a Status List Token.
 It MUST at least contain the following claims:
     * `idx`: REQUIRED.
-The `idx` (index) claim MUST specify a JSON Integer that represents the index to check for status information in the Status List for the current Referenced Token.
+The `idx` (index) claim MUST specify an Integer that represents the index to check for status information in the Status List for the current Referenced Token.
 The value of `idx` MUST be a non-negative number, containing a value of zero or greater.
     * `uri`: REQUIRED.
-The `uri` (URI) claim MUST specify a JSON String value that identifies the Status List Token containing the status information for the Referenced Token.
+The `uri` (URI) claim MUST specify a String value that identifies the Status List Token containing the status information for the Referenced Token.
 The value of `uri` MUST be a URI conforming to {{RFC3986}}.

 Application of additional restrictions and policies are at the discretion of the Relying Party.